-Concorde F-WTSS et Concorde F-BTSD, the 001 prototype of the legendary supersonic airliner and the record-breaking Concorde Sierra Delta Concorde Hall The only place in the world to board two Concorde, the Franco-British supersonic legend.
-An exhibition also tells the story of the 1973 Concorde eclipse flight.
-Space Hall With the Space collection, visitors are transported far beyond the Earth's atmosphere...
+Concorde F-WTSS et Concorde F-BTSD, the 001 prototype of the legendary supersonic airliner and the record-breaking Concorde Sierra Delta Space Hall With the Space collection, visitors are transported far beyond the Earth's atmosphere...
 The exhibition embraces the full history of mankind's conquest of space, taking in the sounding rockets, Ariane programme, the Apollo missions, a Soyuz T-6 capsule used by Jean-Loup Chrétien, the first Frenchman in space, as well as his original flight suit.
+Concorde Hall